A war between two Chinese fast-fashion rivals are in a standoff in US courts as Shein faces lawsuits vs. Temu.

 In another filing, three fashion designers have sued Shein for breaching the Racketeer Influenced and Corrupt Organizations Act (RICO).

 The lawsuit claims that Shein engaged in intellectual property theft from the designers, stating that Shein stole and sold exact copies of their work without consent and has been doing so since their launch.
 It took this long to discover what Shein has been doing since they employed a “byzantine shell game of a corporate structure” to evade legal repercussions effectively.

 To try and regain the money they've lost, Shein has slowly begun its transition from being a cheap but slow delivery retailer to a broad category retailer and hybrid marketplace.
 One of their projects is to have a physical presence in the US by inviting Amazon sellers to its platform.

 “The final piece is to find both suppliers who make and manufacture Shein clothing, but also third-party sellers who are interested in coming alongside us and reaching our customer base in these local geographies,” said Peter Pernot-Day, Shein's head of strategy, in an appearance on the Modern Retail podcast.

 Since Shein is still an invite-only platform, the only way they can add third-party sellers is by reaching out to sellers via email.
 However, since the emails were basically a carbon copy from one to the next, some sellers immediately marked it as spam.

 As per one of Marketplace Pulse's blogs, Shein's email template looks something like this:

 “With how successful [brand] has been on Amazon, I am reaching out to you today with the opportunity to bring [brand] to SHEIN Marketplace.”

-A decision regarding both of Shein's lawsuits has yet to be made in court, but with all the criticism surrounding them in recent months, it’s hard to tell what the future holds for one of the world’s leading B2C fast fashion companies.
+As Shein faces lawsuits, a decision regarding either of Shein's lawsuits has yet to be made in court, but with all the criticism surrounding them in recent months, it’s hard to tell what the future holds for one of the world’s leading B2C fast fashion companies.